yaseenkady/tree.pro/README.md

 ### `# .`

-The first line of `# .` is the variable name description, and should not end with a period, but can have `|` separating synonyms
+The first line of `# .` is the variable name description, and should not end with a period, but can have `|` separating synonyms.

-The descriptions should imply a patient
+The descriptions should imply a patient.

 ### `# <`